Calling all those 100% ready to live in Norway and anyone who might be slightly considering moving to Norway: you’ve come to the right place.

 There are also a number of university degree programs available in English.
 For further information, check directly with the university you’re interested in.

 There are many Norwegian language learning programs as well; for more information, check here.

 You can also check out our complete guide to languages in Norway here.

 Norway’s population is almost 5.4 million, but most of its inhabitants, in fact, live in the country’s southernmost regions where its major cities are located.
 Oslo is the capital of Norway and is home to almost 600,000 citizens, while Bergen is home to nearly 300,000.

 Further north is Trondheim, home to almost 200,000 people, and Tromsø, home to nearly 75,000.
 As you get further north – the population gets more sparse, so take this into consideration when choosing where you’d like to live.

 If you do have freedom of movement and aren’t tied to relocating to a specific city in Norway, keep in mind that the country’s climate also varies.
 The higher north you get, the rougher the terrain, and the colder the climate.
 Still wondering why most of the population is centered around the south?

 - In Oslo, July temperatures average between 13 and 22 degrees Celsius and January temperatures average between -5 and 0 degrees Celsius

 - In Tromsø, July temperatures average between 9 and 16 degrees Celsius and January temperatures between -6 and -1 degrees Celsius

-A bonus (or additional bonus if you’re a cold-weather person) of living in Norway outside of the main, southern cities is that housing costs will be less expensive.
+A bonus (or additional bonus if you’re a cold-weather person) of living in Norway outside of the big, southern cities is that housing costs will be less expensive.